-Jane Eldridge MA Dip.
-Integrative Counselling, MBACP
+Jane Eldridge MA, PG Dip.
+Integrative Psychotherapy and Counselling, MBACP, UKCP

-I'm an integrative counsellor and therapist and offer a supportive and confidential space where we can think about and explore together what's troubling you.
+I'm an integrative counsellor and psychotherapist and offer a supportive and confidential space where we can think about and explore together what's troubling you.
 It might be something you want to change, understand, or learn to accept.
 Or perhaps you're feeling a more general sense of lacking vitality and meaning in life.

 What's it all about?